 Most antiquarian maps in the Map Collection are facsimiles, or exact reproductions, of very old maps.
 Facsimile maps may be black-and-white photostats, or lithographic prints, some offering full color images.
 Scholars use antiquarian maps primarily for their historical value.
 But admirers also appreciate these maps for their beauty.
 In the United States, maps published before 1900 are considered rare.

 Antiquarian maps in the Map Collection are classified under Library of Congress call numbers.
-They may be located by searching BISON the UB Libraries Catalog, obtaining the call number, and then retrieving the desired map from the Map Room (the map below shows the location of antiquarian maps in the Map Room).
+They may be located by searching the Libraries' Catalog, obtaining the call number, and then retrieving the desired map from the Map Room (the map below shows the location of antiquarian maps in the Map Room).
 Original rare maps may also be found in the Poetry and Rare Books Collection.

 Many websites have maps.
 See Map Collections.

-To locate antiquarian maps of a particular country, state, city, etc. in BISON, use the following search tip: Enter the keyword search place name and facsimiles and map.
+To locate antiquarian maps of a particular country, state, city, etc. in the Libraries' Catalog,use the following search tip: Enter the keyword search place name and facsimiles and map.
 The following is an example:

 k = tokyo and facsimiles and map

-Or, enter a subject search for place name--maps in BISON.
+Or, enter a subject search for place name--maps in the Libraries' Catalog.
 This search may result in many maps, both old and new, so you may need to browse through the results.
 For example:

 s = tokyo japan--maps